newtork/newtork.github.io/_posts/2016-11-30-Self-hosted-comments.md

 To the date of my installation of *isso 0.10.6*, it would return HTTP **404** when looking for posts in a thread and none has been made yet.
 {% include tags/hint-end.html %}

-Although these are some serious flaws, yet I'm happy to have it running on my infrastructure on my terms and configuration.
+Although these are some serious flaws, yet I'm happy to have it running on my infrastructure on my terms and settings.
 As my website is currently running on [Apache][apache], I used *VirtualHost* configurations like the ones below:

 ```
 <VirtualHost *:80>